sophon-org/zksync-sso-clave-contracts/packages/revolut-demo/README.md

 The Revolut demo app uses Sepolia testnet for staging.

-1. Edit the `.env` with `NUXT_PUBLIC_REVOLUT_DEMO_DEPLOYER_KEY` for an address in Sepolia testnet that will be used for creating the demo crypto account.
+1. Edit the `nuxt.config.ts` with `revolutDemoDeployerKey` for an address in Sepolia testnet that will be used for creating the demo crypto account.

-2. Navigate to the project `cd packages/revolut-demo`.

-3. Build the project with `pnpm nx build revolut-demo`.
+2. Build the project with `pnpm nx build revolut-demo`.

-4. Deploy the project to a preview channel on Firebase.
+3. Deploy the project to a preview channel on Firebase.

     ```bash
     npx firebase-tools@latest hosting:channel:deploy \
     <NAME_OF_PREVIEW_CHANNEL> \
-    --only revolut-demo-app  --expires 1d \
+    --only stake-demo-app  --expires 1d \
-    --project revolut-demo-app --json
+    --project stake-demo-app --json
     ```